-The following table shows the Bank's contractual maturity profile as of 31 December 2021, covering on-balance sheet items broken down by maturity buckets and the resultant liquidity gaps.
-The Bank does not have irrevocable off-balance sheet items as of 31 December 2021.
+The following table shows the Bank's contractual maturity profile as of 31 December 2024, covering on-balance sheet items broken down by maturity buckets and the resultant liquidity gaps.
+The Bank does not have irrevocable off-balance sheet items as of 31 December 2024.
+The below information is prepared based on the completion instructions of the MA(BS)23 Return of Liquidity Monitoring Tools.